 The appointment and indeed the entire process falls under governmental targets and almost all NHS hospitals/trusts meet these targets.
 As a consequence, the 2 year waiting lists have all but disappeared with most patients waiting no longer than a couple of months.

 Once you have had your hearing evaluated, the degree or severity of hearing loss is established.
 The results take the form of an audiogram (amongst other test results such as speech in noise).
 This is a graphical representation of your hearing capabilities across a range of standard frequencies.
 The degree of loss is measured in decibels against a ‘norm’.
 Assuming that the results indicate presbycusis (age-related hearing loss) which is the case for about 85% of hearing losses, the audiologist will recommend a hearing aid from the range they have available.
-At this point most hearing aids will not be issued to you (although a growing number of audiology departments do provide some instant fit solutions) but an impression of your ear will be taken using some special material in order to prepare a mould to which the hearing aid is attached and then placed behind the ear.
+At this point most NHS hearing aids types will not be issued to you (although a growing number of audiology departments do provide some instant fit solutions) but an impression of your ear will be taken using some special material in order to prepare a mould to which the hearing aid is attached and then placed behind the ear.
 In the ear devices are only offered in very rare circumstances.
 You will then be offered a future appointment to come back and have the hearing aid fitted; this is typically 2 weeks or so later.